coopp/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 that enables clients to perform multiple compilations from a single reusable process could be quite useful and save on launch/teardown costs.

-Linux operating systems do not have this process creation overhead and can do creative things like use fork() which enables execution of code in a separate process already associated with the calling process.
+Linux operating systems do not have this pr ocess creation overhead and can do creative things like use fork() which enables execution of code in a separate process already associated with the calling process.